 The meeting shall include, but is not limited to, the following:

-- Administration;

-- Detailed review of the scope of work, workplan, schedule and deliverables; and
+- Administration: - Detailed review of the scope of work, Workplan, schedule and deliverables; - Roles and responsibilities; and - Critical success factors and risks to successful implementation.

-- Roles and responsibilities.

 Target Date for Completion: The Kickoff Meeting deliverable shall be completed by February 28, 2016.